 The iOS's built-in passcode feature is an important element of keeping prying eyes away from your device and personal data.
 Putting four digits (or more) between you and a stranger can be important.
 But what if you outsmart yourself and find yourself saying "I forgot my iPhone passcode"?
-What are your choices when it comes to bypassing a forgotten passcode on an iPod touch, iPhone, or iPad?
+What are your choices when it comes to bypassing a passcode that you don't have anymore on an iPod touch, iPhone, or iPad?

 Restore iPhone or iPod touch

 The very easiest thing to do in this circumstance isn't a lot of fun, but it solves the problem: restoring your device from backup.
 This technique erases all the content on your device--including the passcode--and replaces it with a backup of your choosing.
 At that point, you can choose to set a new passcode or forgo one and save yourself this trouble again.

 This works best, of course, if you have access to the computer your regularly sync your iPhone or iPod touch with and have a recent backup of your data.
 If you don't, anything added to the device between when you last synced and when you restore it will be lost.